mateusduraes/thumb-generator/README.md

   <img width="300" height="300" src="logo.png" alt="">
 </p>

-Thumbnail Generator is a JavaCcript library built on top of TypeScript that use's HTML5 Canvas API to generate simple thumbnails.
+Thumbnail Generator is a JavaScript library built on top of TypeScript that use's HTML5 Canvas API to generate simple thumbnails.

 ### Installation